What is Anger?

 There are several reasons for anger.
 But do you get angry every now and then?
 That can be because of

-3. Personal reason: A person’s life does not only revolve around the home or workplace.
+A person’s life does not only revolve around the home or workplace.
 When a person leaves home, along with him leaves the emotional problems that began within the four walls of his residence.
 Usually people refrain from taking along all the tension from office to home and vice versa.
 But factors like arguments between couples or family problems may increase the friction between the strings of anger.
-When a person leaves for the workplace along with these feelings there is undoubtedly a high chance to lose temper at any moment regardless of being short or high tempered person.
+When a person leaves for the workplace along with these feelings there is undoubtedly a high chance of losing temper at any moment regardless of being short or high tempered person.
 The scenario is certainly similar to that of the vice versa condition.

 There are various reasons for anger to make it presence.
 After all it is one of the most perilous emotions.
 But how to not lose your temper or manage anger, especially at work?
 Outburst at work may not only tag you as ‘Mr. Hotheaded’, but also may ruin the career.
 So what are the ways to deal with anger at work.

 ‘Breathe in breathe out’, that is one of the simplest and effective way to calm down the situation and control temper.
 During discussions, teamwork, etc there are more chances of disagreements.
 Thus, at time like this, one must breathe in and breathe out in order to keep the temper at bay.
 Apart from just breathing, one can start counting after inhaling and exhaling, almost like yoga.